djsauble/learn-gpui/book/CHAPTER_01.md

 ## Hands-On Exercise: Your First GPUI Application

 Let's dive in and build a classic "Hello, World!" style application.
 We'll call it "Hello, GPUI!".
+We will build it step-by-step, starting with the absolute minimum and adding features progressively.

 ### Step 1: Project Setup